Bobby Jindal: First term

 As governor-elect, Jindal named a new ethics team, with Democratic Shreveport businesswoman Virginia Kilpatrick Shehee, the first woman to have served in the state senate, as the vice-chairman of the panel.
 Jindal assumed the position of governor when he took the oath of office on January 14, 2008.
 At thirty-six, he became the youngest sitting governor in the United States.
 He is also Louisiana's first non-white governor since P. B. S. Pinchback served for thirty-five days during Reconstruction, and the first non-white governor to be elected (Pinchback succeeded to the position of lieutenant governor on the death of Oscar Dunn, then to governor upon the impeachment of Henry Clay Warmoth).
 Additionally, Jindal became the first Indian American to be elected governor of any state in the United States.
-In a salute to the 2007 LSU Tigers football national championship team during his January 14, 2008 inauguration speech, Jindal stated in part "...They revere our athletes.
-Go Tigers...."
+In a salute to the 2007 LSU Tigers football national championship team during his January 14, 2008, inauguration speech, Jindal stated in part "...They revere our athletes.
+Geaux Tigers...."

 In 2008, Jindal was ranked one of the nation's most popular governors with an approval rating of 77%.

-One of Jindal's first appointments was that of Mike Edmonson as superintendent of the Louisiana State Police.
-Edmonson had been for twenty preceding years the bodyguard and confidant of LSU Tigers football coaches.
-Edmonson was also the deputy secretary of the Department of Public Safety, an agency with more than 2,900 employees and a budget of nearly $500 million.

-In 2014, Jindal was compelled to urge repeal of a state law that he had earlier signed which provided enhanced retirement benefits to Edmonson and, inadvertently, to one other state trooper.
-Jindal said that he was unaware that the legislation, called in the media the "Edmonson Act," applied only to two persons.
-He urged the legislature to rewrite the law.
-Thereafter, Janice Clark, a state district court judge in Baton Rouge, declared that portion of the law enhancing the retirement benefits of Edmonson to be unconstitutional.

-Another early appointee was that of former state representative Frank P. Simoneaux, a Baton Rouge attorney, as the chairman of the Louisiana Ethics Commission.
-Jimmy Faircloth, an attorney from Alexandria and Pineville, was the influential executive counsel from 2008 to 2009, when he stepped down to run unsuccessfully for the Louisiana Supreme Court.
-Faircloth was considered the legal architect of the special 2008 legislative session on ethics reform.
-He guided the Jindal administration through the aftermath of Hurricanes Gustav and Ike.
-After leaving the administration, he continued as a periodic legal advisor to Jindal.